kitten99/silly-convert/README.md

 The application will convert all GIF files in the selected folder into high-quality WebM format.
 The progress and a completion message will be displayed.

 The converted WebM files will replace the original GIF files in the chosen folder.

+## License

+Distributed under the MIT License.
+See [LICENSE](https://github.com/kitten99/silly-convert/blob/main/LICENSE) for more information.